 Are you looking for kid-friendly Hawaii Big Island national parks?
 Keep scrolling to read my tips for exploring Pu’uhonua o Honaunau National Historical Park with kids, more commonly called the Hawaii Place of Refuge.

-This post about Hawaii Place of Refuge: Pu’uhonua o Honaunau National Historical Park contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Hawaii Place of Refuge: Pu’uhonua o Honaunau National Historical Park was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Do you want to visit a national park in Hawaii with your kids?